 8. Go shopping in the artisan market

 Holbox has a mini version of the artisan market in the downtown area.
 Walk along the street where you can find artisans selling their arts and crafts like jewelry, clothing, and souvenirs.
-If you want to buy something, carry cash, as many street vendors accept only cash.
+If you want to buy something, carry Mexican Pesos, as many street vendors accept only cash.

 9. Rent a paddle board